pmq20/node-packer/node/doc/api/stream.md

 All `Transform` stream implementations must provide a `_transform()` method to accept input and produce output.
-The `transform._transform()` implementation handles the bytes being written, computes an output, then passes that output off to the readable portion using the `readable.push()` method.
+The `transform._transform()` implementation handles the bytes being written, computes an output, then passes that output off to the readable portion using the `transform.push()` method.

 The `transform.push()` method may be called zero or more times to generate output from a single input chunk, depending on how much is to be output